 - Where they suspended due to financial concerns, the student should ensure that they have met, and can continue to meet, their financial obligations.

-Where a student fails to resume study by the specified return to study date, the Academic Regulations and Cases Board/Progression and Awards Board would normally assume that the student has withdrawn from the University and the student’s record will be closed (see Guide to Transfer and Withdrawal of Research Students).
+Where a student fails to resume study by the specified return to study date, the Student Cases Board/Progression and Awards Board would normally assume that the student has withdrawn from the University and the student’s record will be closed (see Guide to Transfer and Withdrawal of Research Students).

 The University has a commitment to providing a high quality research environment and implements quality assurance procedures targeted at monitoring student progression.
 The expectation is that the overwhelming majority of candidates will submit their thesis or dissertation within the time limit laid down by regulation.
 A candidate’s time limit may be extended in exceptional cases only.